helidon-io/helidon/examples/integrations/oci/oci-secrets-mp-config-source/README.md

 6. Create a vault to host secret information related to this example and gather its OCID.

-    1. Click on the three-dash "hamburger" menu in the upper left of the navigation bar.
-Click on *Identity and Security* from the resulting menu.

-    2. Click on *Vault* in the page that results, under the *Key Management & Secret Management* section.
+    1. Go to https://cloud.oracle.com/security/kms/ (open this link in a new browser tab or window).

-    3. On the left of the page, under the List scope section, select your new compartment from the drop-down list.
+    2. On the left of the page, under the List scope section, select your new compartment from the drop-down list.

-    4. Press the **Create Vault** button.
+    3. Press the **Create Vault** button.

-    5. Supply a name for the vault in the Name text field.
+    4. Supply a name for the vault in the Name text field.
 This example uses "helidon-examples-vault", but it can be any name you like that conforms to OCI's valid character requirements.

-    6. Press the **Create Vault** button toward the bottom of the page.
+    5. Press the **Create Vault** button toward the bottom of the page.

-    7. After several seconds, your new vault should appear in the table with a **State** of **Creating**.
+    6. After several seconds, your new vault should appear in the table with a **State** of **Creating**.

-    8. Click on your new vault's hyperlink.
+    7. Click on your new vault's hyperlink.

-    9. In the Vault Information tab, note the *OCID* item.
+    8. In the Vault Information tab, note the *OCID* item.
 Click on the "Copy" hyperlink to copy the OCID of your new vault to your computer's clipboard.

-    10. In `/tmp/helidon-examples-ocids.txt`, on a new line, type `vault-ocid: ` and paste the just-copied OCID.
+    9. In `/tmp/helidon-examples-ocids.txt`, on a new line, type `vault-ocid: ` and paste the just-copied OCID.

 7. Create a master encryption key in your newly-created vault to encrypt secret information hosted in the vault.